jeseyfried/xanthan-web.github.io/guides/understanding-pages.md

 # Understanding Pages

 ## Anatomy of a Page
-To understand the basics of how pages work, let's examine and make a small change to your homepage, the `index.md` file.
-Open this file in your text editor.
+To understand the basics of how pages work, let's look at your homepage, the `index.md` file, directly on GitHub:

-### YAML headers
-You'll notice the file begins with something like
+1. From your repository's home page on GitHub, find and click `index.md` in the file list.
+2. Click the "Preview" tab (if available) to see how it renders, or click the pencil icon to view it in GitHub’s editor (we won’t change anything yet).
+3. Scroll to notice the small box at the very top—this is the page label described below.

+### The Page Label (YAML Header)
+Every page starts with a small box that looks like this:

 ``` markdown
 ---